Generic Name: oxycodone hydrochloride

 In an individual physically dependent on opioids, administration of the usual dose of the antagonist will precipitate an acute withdrawal syndrome.
 The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
 Reserve use of an opioid antagonist for cases where such treatment is clearly needed.
 If it is necessary to treat serious respiratory depression in the physically dependent patient, initiate administration of the antagonist with care and titrate with smaller than usual doses.

 Oxycodone hydrochloride is a white, odorless crystalline powder derived from the opium alkaloid, thebaine.
-It is soluble in water and slightly soluble in alcohol.
+Oxycodone hydrochloride dissolves in water (1 g in 6 to 7 mL) and is considered slightly soluble in alcohol (octanol water partition coefficient is 0.7).

 Mechanism of Action

-Effects on the Gastrointestinal Tract And Other Smooth Muscle
+Effects on Gastrointestinal Tract and Other Smooth Muscle

-Gastric, biliary and pancreatic secretions are decreased by oxycodone hydrochloride.
-Oxycodone hydrochloride, like other opioid analgesics, produces some degree of nausea and vomiting which is caused by direct stimulation of the chemoreceptor trigger zone (CTZ) located in the medulla.
-The frequency and severity of emesis gradually diminishes with time.
-Oxycodone hydrochloride may cause a decrease in the secretion of hydrochloric acid in the stomach, may reduce motility, while increasing the tone in the antrum of the stomach and duodenum.
+Oxycodone may cause a decrease in the secretion of hydrochloric acid in the stomach that reduces motility while increasing the tone of the antrum, stomach, and duodenum.
 Digestion of food in the small intestine is delayed and propulsive contractions are decreased.
-Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm.
-The end result may be constipation.
-Oxycodone hydrochloride may also cause spasm of the sphincter of Oddi and transient elevations in serum amylase.
+Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm resulting in constipation.
+Other opioid-induced effects may include a reduction in biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase.

-In therapeutic doses, oxycodone hydrochloride, produces peripheral vasodilatation (arteriolar and venous), decreased peripheral resistance, and inhibits baroreceptor reflexes.
+Oxycodone, in therapeutic doses, produces peripheral vasodilatation (arteriolar and venous), decreased peripheral resistance, and inhibits baroreceptor reflexes.
 Manifestations of histamine release and/or peripheral vasodilatation may include pruritus, flushing, red eyes, sweating, and/or orthostatic hypotension.
-Caution should be used in hypovolemic patients, such as those suffering acute myocardial infarction, because oxycodone may cause or further aggravate their hypotension.
-Caution should also be used in patients with cor pulmonale who have received therapeutic doses of opioids.

 Opioid agonists have been shown to have a variety of effects on the secretion of hormones.
 Opioids inhibit the secretion of ACTH, cortisol, and luteinizing hormone (LH) in humans.
 They also stimulate prolactin, growth hormone (GH) secretion, and pancreatic secretion of insulin and glucagon in humans and other species, rats and dogs.
 Thyroid stimulating hormone (TSH) has been shown to be both inhibited and stimulated by opioids.

 Following intravenous administration, the volume of distribution (Vss) for oxycodone was 2.6 L/kg.
 Plasma protein binding of oxycodone at 37°C and a pH of 7.4 was about 45%.
-Oxycodone has been found in breast milk.
+Oxycodone has been found in breast milk [see Use in Specific Populations (8.3)].

-Elderly: Information obtained from oxycodone tablets indicate that the plasma concentrations of oxycodone did not appear to be increased in patients over the age of 65.
+Information obtained from oxycodone tablets indicate that the plasma concentrations of oxycodone did not appear to be increased in patients over of the age of 65.

-Renal Impairment: Information obtained from oxycodone tablets indicate that patients with renal impairment (defined as creatinine clearance <60 mL/min) had higher plasma concentrations of oxycodone than subjects with normal renal function.
+Information obtained from oxycodone tablets indicate that patients with renal impairment (defined as creatinine clearance < 60 mL/min) had higher plasma concentrations of oxycodone than subjects with normal renal function [see Use in Special Populations (8.7)].

 Oxycodone is metabolized in part to oxymorphone via the cytochrome p450 isoenzyme CYP2D6.
 While this pathway may be blocked by a variety of drugs (e.g., certain cardiovascular drugs and antidepressants), such blockade has not yet been shown to be of clinical significance with this agent.